xaspero/conversions/README.md

 # conversions
-A little project to demonstrates my little skills in HTML5, CSS, and JavaScript
+A little project to demonstrates my little skills in HTML5, CSS3, and JavaScript